MohammedEsafi/MohammedEsafi/README.md

 - I'm currently exploring new opportunities and side projects.

-- I'm a student at [1337](https://1337.ma/) where I learned about algorithms and AI on various C programming-related projects.
+- I'm a student at [1337](https://1337.ma/) where I learned about data structures and algorithms on various C programming-related projects.

 - I’m looking to collaborate on contributing to TypeScript / Rust based projects and mentoring.